JParticles/Documentation/src/language/en/md/examples/quick_start.md

 1. Use `npm install jparticles --save`, [link to NPM](https://www.npmjs.com/package/jparticles) 。

 ### 2. Import JParticles
 > You can use `script` tag to import JParticles in a page, or you can use AMD or CMD to load.
-However, `JParticles` is still register an object of the same name in the `window` for plug-in extensions.
+However, `JParticles` is still register an object of the same name in the `window` for plugin extensions.

 	<!DOCTYPE html>
 	<html>